New Hampshire man directed wife to decapitate her lover after he killed him: cops

 Armando Barron and his wife face charges in the murder of Jonathan Amerault

-New Hampshire state police have announced arrests in the gruesome case of a man who they say ordered his wife to behead her lover after he shot the man him in the head, killing him.
+New Hampshire state police have announced arrests in the gruesome case of a man who they say ordered his wife to behead her lover after he shot the man in the head, killing him.

 Jonathan Amerault, 25, of Keene, N.H., was killed Sept.
 20. His body was found two days later at a remote campsite in Coos County, N.H., police said.